ADVERTISING AT CURTAINUP

 This is high-concept theater composed of low-concept conversations and production values.
 Two tables and rugs make up Susan Hilferty's satisfying set design.
 Nelson's writing abjures plot twists and grand revelation for the low-key ebb and flow of life as we tend to experience it, even in the midst of change.

 Attention is paid to both the personal and social, without pushing one to serve as a metaphor for the other.
-Here, Jane has decided to place Benjamin, who has long shared the Rhinebeck homestead with her, in a long-term care facility.
+Here, Barbara has decided to place Benjamin, who has long shared the Rhinebeck homestead with her, in a long-term care facility.
 She can no longer handle his worsening dementia and a correlative lack of sexual inhibition.
 As she prepares an unwitting Benjamin for the move, she seesaws back and forth on whether she can go through with it.

 This is naturalistic ensemble acting that I imagine could stand with the legendary heights of the Stanislavsky era Moscow Art Theatre.
 If I forget Maryann Plunkett's searing performance as Barbara, I will be a lesser man for it. ¨She and DeVries never grandstand, though the situation offers plentiful opportunities for it.
 They simply play the push-and-pull moments of a man, whose awareness sharpens and dulls, and his niece, who adores and fears him.
 Jay O. Sanders' Richard makes the more overtly political discussions sit evocatively within the web of sadness enshrouding the day's events by refusing to stand on a soapbox.